Advertisement

 Note also the technologies that became sticking points in the E-X sale: GPS.
 Link 11 and Link 16/MIDS.
 IFF.
 Minor technologies all, which became broad and important allied standards under US/NATO leadership.

-As the EU prepares its own rapid deployment forces as a clear parallel force to NATO, and pursues global projects like the Galileo GPS satellite constellation, it is already likely to push for more European interoperability standards, as opposed to US/NATO specifications.
-They will be built for interoperability, of course, or at least trumpeted as such – but they will also be built to allow solo operation.
-It will be much easier to get countries and firms to go along with such projects if they see it as a hedge against unfair American export competition.
-In addition, the creation of a market for such technologies is likely to create a production base of minor players who can step in as substitutes for various components – without worrying about the potential effect on their nonexistent US exports.
+As the EU prepares its own rapid deployment forces as a clear parallel force to NATO, and pursues global projects like the Galileo GPS satellite constellation, they are already likely to push for more “made in Europe” interoperability standards, as opposed to US/NATO specifications.
+They will be built for interoperability with American equipment, of course, or at least trumpeted as such – but they will also be built to allow solo operation.

 Countries, and companies, understand security concerns.
 They also understand the requirements of geopolitics.
-So long as their opinion of one’s geopolitics is that it lives within the realm of reason, its effect on production decisions will be minimal.
+So long as their opinion of one’s geopolitics is that it lives within the realm of reason, geopolitical effects on production decisions will be minimal.
 The appearance of undue advantage or exploitation of those security concerns as a front, however, will not be understood or accepted.
 If that view becomes prevalent, the result will be a long-term set of changes in the market that make any short term wins a pyrrhic victory indeed.

 Additional Readings

-• Aviation Week’s Ares (June 5/07) – US Technology?
-No Thanks!
-“The only way to resolve technology access and U.S. government export restrictions imposed by ITAR is by “not including any U.S.-sourced technology into our products,” [Dassault CEO Charles Edelstenne] the President of the Aerospace and Defense Industries Association of Europe (ASD) said yesterday….
-In the context of space programs, steps are already being made towards completely excluding U.S. input in order to stay clear of the ITAR restrictions, adds Francois Gayet, the permanent Secretary-General of the ASD….”
+“The only way to resolve technology access and U.S. government export restrictions imposed by ITAR is by “not including any U.S.-sourced technology into our products,” [Dassault CEO Charles Edelstenne] the President of the Aerospace and Defense Industries Association of Europe (ASD) said yesterday… In the context of space programs, steps are already being made towards completely excluding U.S. input in order to stay clear of the ITAR restrictions, adds Francois Gayet, the permanent Secretary-General of the ASD…”